karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 }
 ```

 The paths/names of the OSSL data are those that you set when you downloaded and exploded in the [previous](../spectrodata-OSSL4ML01-download) post.
 Before you can actually import any data you must create 1) a json command file defining how to arrange the OSSL data, and 2) a text file that specifies the name of this json command file.
 The reason that the direct link to the command file is not given is that the project text file can link to any number of json command files.
-You can thus rearrange and import multiple versions (for instance with different wavelength coverage) using a single project file and a single run.
+You can thus rearrange and import multiple versions on an OSSL dataset (for instance with different wavelength coverage) using a single project file and a single run.

 The first time you use the script you must copy or create and then edit the json command files.
 The script can generate a template command file for you, or you can download an example (the data over Sweden used in the previous posts) from a [GitHub repo](https://github.com/karttur/OSSL-data).
-To generate a template change the parameter _createjsonparams_ to _true_.
+To generate a template set the _rootpath_ and change the parameter _createjsonparams_ to _true_.

 ```
 {